dhruv-m1/ninjachefs/README.md

 *Web application that leverages generative AI to simplify online recipe sharing.*

-Sharing recipes online is tedious, often involving a lot more than just writing the recipe - such as preparing a detailed ingredient list, writing an introduction, taking an appetising picture and much more.
+Sharing recipes online is tedious, and often involves a lot more than just writing the recipe - such as preparing a detailed ingredient list, writing an introduction, taking an appetising picture and a lot more.

-NinjaChefs, with AI, attempts to eliminate this 'red tape' from online recipe sharing and faciliate the sharing of recipes by helping the user focus on 'just the recipe'.
+NinjaChefs, with AI, attempts to eliminate this 'barrier to entry' from online recipe sharing and make it accessible by helping the user focus on just the recipe.

 🌐 See a live demo at: [ninjachefs.dhruv.tech](https://go.dhruv.tech/p/ninjachefs)